Sr. Systems Ecologist | Nature-based Solutions Lead

-Key skills: ecological modelling, economic valuation, multi-attribute optimization, water management & governance, climate change adaptation, participatory process design, GIS, social network analysis, land use planning.
+Key skills: natural asset management, nature-based solutions, ecological modelling, economic valuation, multi-attribute optimization, water management & governance, climate change adaptation, participatory process design, GIS, social network analysis, land use planning.

 Cedar holds a PhD in Resource and Environmental Management from Simon Fraser University (SFU) where he studied the integration of fish conservation into international freshwater treaties using bio-economic modelling, multi-attribute optimization, and institutional analysis.
 During his Master’s degree (MRM), he focused on participatory land use planning, and during his BA in Geography (SFU) he studied freshwater governance and geospatial analysis.
 Two diplomas, one in Peace and Conflict Studies (Langara College) and another in Tourism Management (Vancouver Island University) complement Cedar’s environmental management education.